chef/chef-web-docs/content/config_rb_client.md

 : The location in which cookbooks (and other transient data) files are stored when they are synchronized.
 This value can also be used in recipes to download files with the **remote_file** resource.

 `file_staging_uses_destdir`
-: How file staging (via temporary files) is done.
+: How file staging (using temporary files) is done.
 When `true`, temporary files are created in the directory in which files will reside.
 When `false`, temporary files are created under `ENV['TMP']`.
 Default value: `true`.

 `fips`
 : Allows OpenSSL to enforce FIPS-validated security during a Chef Infra Client run.
 Set to `true` to enable FIPS-validated security.